The hall turns colors with your wish! Feel the original landscape of Japan at "Densetsuen" in Tono, Iwate.

 You can make your own original trip!

-The " JR East View Dynamic Rail Package " is a variable-price individual travel product sold exclusively through the Internet that allows you to freely select a train and accommodations and make a reservation at once.
-Depending on the timing and conditions of your reservation, you may be able to save even on the day of departure at the earliest!
-We also offer one-day trip plans!
-Please enjoy your own trip according to your schedule and purpose.
+JR East View Dynamic Rail Package is a variable price individual travel product available only on the web.
+Depending on the timing and conditions of your application, you may be able to save even on the day of departure at the earliest!
+Enjoy your own personalized trip according to your schedule and purpose.

 Tags related to this article